sagungargs15/sagungargs15.github.io/index.md

 Multiple Hats in One Go: Polyglot Programmer(7+ languages), System Architect, Engineering Manager, Product Manager, DevOps Expert.

-- 🗣 I am a repeat Founder/CTO with 3 x startups [Supply Chain, EdTech, PropTech] built with AI/ML Models using BigData ⏱ In records 9 months each I have turned around 2 Pre-Series A Startups in Singapore(Supply Chain) and Hong Kong(Ed-Tech) by stepping in shoes of exiting CoFounder/CTO
+- 🗣 I am a repeat Founder/CTO with 3 x startups [Supply Chain, EdTech, PropTech] built with AI/ML Models using BigData
+- ⏱ In records 9 months each I have turned around 2 Pre-Series A Startups in Singapore(Supply Chain) and Hong Kong(Ed-Tech) by stepping in shoes of exiting CoFounder/CTO
 - 📝 I blog about AI/ML ![here](https://polymathai.substack.com/)
 - 💻 I am an Entrepreneur at heart ambidextrous with Product Managerial experience of building B2C Mobile Products and B2B Enterprise Products
 - 💻 I have extensive experience as Entrepreneur in Residence & I am also winner of international Hackathons.

+## Expert & Specialist in Architecting Systems
+- Data pipelines: Geospatial, timeseries, streaming  365 days a humming data engine with Validations at data lake level
+- Data Engineering for AI/ML clean data wrangling for spotty, missing, malformed, invalid and intermittent empty datapoints
+- 1 billion datapipelines: Quering datapoints to mathematically handle OLAP processing for B2C or B2B interfaces
+- less than 500ms search engine query responses in big payload responses with 100k JSON payloads
+- Generating and Managing 20million predictions a day architecture, data warehouses, streaming data ingestion

 ## My Working experience includes
 - 💻 Architecting BigData achitectural patterns in AWS Infra jigsaw puzzle